Laituri | The Pier

 Invitation to experience the first phase of the year-long process at Kuva/Tila, Helsinki

 Welcome on the pier shaped as a compass.
 It is made to float on water.
-Yet now it stands firmly on its 64 legs, on concrete.
-The year-long artistic process begins from here.
-I think of the exhibition as the launch of this research vessel.
-The strange Argo, about to set on a journey.
+Yet here it stands firmly on its 64 legs, on concrete.
+The year-long artistic process begins from this exhibition.
+I think of it as the launch of the research vessel.
+The strange Argo, about to set on a journey, on the bodies of water.

-I invite you to use it as a sculpture from which to observe this space as well as your own body as part of it.
-Three of the arms in the pier have vibrating wave cycles to explore.
-In the very center of the pier you can find a voice reciting words relating to bodies, dancing and listening to the space.
+I invite you to use it as a sculpture from which to observe this room and the bodies present.
+Three of the arms in the pier have vibrating wave cycles to experience.
+In the very center of the pier you can find a voice reciting words relating to dancing, bodies and listening.

-You are welcome to walk, sit and rest on the pier.
+You are welcome to move and rest on the pier.
 The small wooden pillows are there to support your head when you lie down.
-I would like to give time for your bodies to imagine, and feel – to create space for kinaesthetic curiosity.
+I wish to propose a space for kinesthetic curiosity, and to give time for our bodies to sense, to feel and to imagine movement.

 The pier will also serve as a structure for thinking and writing.
 I have started to engrave fragments on the wooden planks.
 Some of my own and some from others.
 I relate to these as spells for physical enchantment and remarks on places.

-During the research I will ask what choreographic writing is and can be, and particularly in relation to ecological poetics in dance.
-Recently, the focus has shifted a bit from writing towards choreographic speech.
+During the research I ask what choreographic writing is and can be, particularly in relation to ecological poetics in dance.
+Recently, the focus has shifted from writing towards choreographic speech.
+I often recite the scores.
+To address our dancing bodies by words.
+And, to find words for the dance emerging.

 Credits